 One person dead after vehicle fire on Basin Bridge; I-10 EB closed indefinitely

-WHISKEY BAY - One person is dead after an overnight vehicle fire on the Atchafalaya Basin Bridge that left the Interstate closed indefinitely.
+WHISKEY BAY - One person is dead after an overnight vehicle fire on the Atchafalaya Basin Bridge that left the Interstate closed for several hours.

-All lanes on I-10 east are closed on the Atchafalaya Basin Bridge due to the fire, which was reported shortly after midnight early Friday morning.
-Officials reported one person was confirmed to have died.
+All lanes on I-10 eastbound were closed on the Atchafalaya Basin Bridge due to the fire, which was reported shortly after midnight Friday.
+Officials reported one driver was confirmed to have died.

+Police said Senesanouk's car came to a stop in the right lane for unknown reasons and was then struck from behind by an 18-wheeler.

-The bridge will be closed indefinitely so officials can inspect the structure for possible damages.
+The bridge was closed for eight hours so officials could inspect the structure for possible damages.
+All lanes reopened shortly before 8:30 a.m. later Friday morning.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.